AlmudenaZhou/mlops-student-performance/README.md

     - Best model selection with the validation set
     - Register the chosen model and save it to S3

+    - MLFlow:
+        - To the notebook in the terminal run: `mlflow server --backend-store-uri sqlite:///mlflow_db/mlflow.db --default-artifact-root artifacts`

 ## Future steps
 - Migrate Training Pipeline to cloud
 - Model tracking and versioning to cloud